GuidoBartoli/sherloq/README.md

 $ mkvirtualenv dev -p python3
 ```

 Compiling the `cli` or `gui` version can be *tricky*, since it is old code and tested only on Ubuntu-based distributions.
-When everything will be functional in Python it will be very likely removed, however, if you need assistance to set it up, drop me a line and I will try to look into it (no guarantees!).
+When everything will be functional in Python it will be very likely removed, however, if you need assistance to set it up, drop me a line and I will try to look into itm (no guarantees!).

 # Features
 This list contains the functions that the toolkit could provide once the beta stage is reached.